I Mourn You (Fides–Spes–Caritas)

 the alleys hilled with ruins,

-the cafes at night, the homes of tears.
+the cafes at night, these homes of tears.

 I mourn you, freedom.